Mjz86/C_colon/mcc.md

  for example  debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind) , to debug during unwind. or lang(std::python) to make bindings.

+-target(deafult)/target(...):
+the target qualifier is a qualifier that allows a function to have implementation defined calling conventions, this qualifier's prameter must satisfy the  constexpr architecture concept , however the deafult is the architecture dependent ( based on compiler flag) conversion of `std::targets::current`. the object specified in the target can do reflection on the function caller site and or callee site,  make a thunk, insert asm directives , ect. to achieve the specified convention. note that conventions may be implemented in terms of implementation defined compiler intrinsics. target is similar to `represent_cxx` , however,  if the c colon spec cannot be mapped well to the target , it requires `represent_cxx target(...)` to indicate that the target is not only architecture dependent,  but also outside of the mcc specification. for example  `represent_cxx target(std::targets::thiscall)`.

 - none(in terms of purity,default on dynamic calls or declared non visible symbols): not having anything fancy at all.

-- synth( the implicit is default on static definitions): only static definitions can have synth qualification , the synth qualification either is ill-formed or transformed into the appropriate qualification on the abi hash, after the compile , the synth engine also spits out an info dump on every explicit (not implicit) synth it made  , explicit synth puts more effort to synthesize the best it can , if the step limit is exceed the program is ill-formed, while implicit synth involves less trial and is more conservative if the heuristics show its not looking good. synth analyzes the function body and does the purity qualification automatically , however its purity is easily breakable if the developer just  does a single wrong thing, the explicit synth is more appropriate for formal proof engines or similar things,
+- synth( the implicit is default on static definitions): only static definitions can have synth qualification , the synth qualification either is ill-formed or transformed into the appropriate qualification on the ABI hash, after the compile , the synth engine also spits out an info dump on every explicit (not implicit) synth it made  , explicit synth puts more effort to synthesize the best it can , if the step limit is exceed the program is ill-formed, while implicit synth involves less trial and is more conservative if the heuristics show its not looking good. synth analyzes the function body and does the purity qualification automatically , however its purity is easily breakable if the developer just  does a single wrong thing, the explicit synth is more appropriate for formal proof engines or similar things,